r0ymanesco/cgg_seep_detection/README.md

 The given dataset contains 760 synthetic aperture radar images.
 To train the network, the dataset is first split 80:10:10 between training, validation and evaluation, respectively.

 ## Training Details
 Training was done on batch size 16, using the Adam optimiser with learning rate 0.001.
 The maximum epoch was set at 1000, with early stopping to prevent overfitting.
-The early stopping patience was 10 epochs, with minimum loss improvement 0.001.
+The early stopping patience was 10 epochs, with minimum loss improvement 0.001 required.